krlex/wordpress-box-apache/README.md

-to run on direct server command is: ansible-playbook -i vagrant-inventory -c local setup.yml
+to run on direct server command is:

+ansible-playbook -i inventory/localhost playbook.yml -c local